Wrestling Hillary Clinton: A Memoir

 “He’s doing fine,” Coach said.
 “He’ll probably win state this year.”
 He rummaged around his desk, looking for his glasses.

-He paused and looked up at me with glasses in one hand and his other hand pointing a short stubby forefinger to make a point: “But fast.
+Coach paused and looked up at me with glasses in one hand and his other hand pointing a short stubby forefinger to make a point: “But fast.
 We don’t have anyone to challenge him at practice.”

 He lowered his finger and said, “If you’d like to come by, he could use someone to give him a workout.”

-Coach chuckled and said, “Calls himself The Hulk.”
 His face became serious and he said, “Stay alert!
 He may surprise you.”

-I said I would return the next day, and I left so he could catch up on paperwork and prepare for his driver’s ed class later that afternoon.
+I said I would return the next day, and I left so he could catch up on paperwork and prepare to lead his drivers-ed class later that afternoon.
 He didn’t have a size 14 wrestling shoe for me to borrow, so for the next two weeks I wore out three pairs of socks while being, to my great honor, Coach Ketelsen’s assistant.

-He was right, and Big Rodney was a 275 pound gentle giant who could slide me around the mat if I didn’t stay focused, though I blamed the slick socks sliding on Belaire’s faded blue and orange mat.
-At the end of those two weeks, those three pairs of threadbare socks meant more to me than my faded and blood-stained desert fatigues or anything the army ever pinned to my chest.
+He was right: Big Rodney was a 275 pound gentle giant with remarkable speed who could slide me around the mat if I didn’t stay alert.
+I blamed it on the slick socks.
+At the end of those two weeks, those three pairs of threadbare socks meant more to me than my faded desert fatigues or anything the army ever pinned to my chest.
 I was happier than a pig in slop.

-I had a few patents for implants that healed small bones in the fingers and feet, and was co-author on a few standards of the American Society for Testing and Materials for testing orthopedic implants, and one for wrestling mats to ensure they sufficiently softened impacts and were reasonably anti-microbial.
+I was listed as a co-inventor on a handful of patents for implants that healed small bones in the fingers and feet, and I was co-author on a few standards of the American Society for Testing and Materials for testing orthopedic implant strength, and one for wrestling mats to test their ability to dampen forces and resist fungus and microbes.
 My passport was filled with stamps from visiting international medical device companies wanting to enter the United States but were more used to the European Napoleonic code than the system for every state other than Louisiana.
-My feet had flattened and spread out from years of humping heavy rucksacks and hitting the earth like a meteor shot out of a C-141, and I wore size 14-wide shoes and size 15 hiking boot with thick socks.

-Sometimes I sported a suit when performing Thursday evenings at The Gathering, a restaurant and lounge in the relatively wealthy San Diego neighborhood of Mission Hills that hosted strolling magicians three nights a week.
-My tailored suite was adorned with two small pieces of bling – a dime-sized gold membership pin from The International Brotherhood of Magicians and a similarly sized gold owl from The Academy of Magical Arts in Hollywood’s Magic Castle – and I had sewn in hidden pockets and filled them with coins, decks of cards, and gadgets that would have impressed the British secret agent James Bond.
+The suit was adorned with two small pieces of bling: a dime-sized gold membership pin from The IBM, and a similarly sized gold owl from The Academy of Magical Arts in Hollywood’s Magic Castle.
+I had hand-sewn hidden pockets and filled them with coins, decks of cards, and gadgets that would have impressed the British secret agent James Bond.
 On some weekends, I drove two hours north and performed in small theaters deep inside the Magic Castle.
-I had performed at other venues over the years, which is how I learned to deflect questions about my forked finger by laughing when I said Hillary Clinton broke it.
+It was at The Gathering and The Magic Castle that people asked about my finger, and where I learned to use puns as part of my act to distract from the longer story.

 It’s likely Big Daddy was right when he spoke his final words, and no one will ever know his part in history.
 But, now that you know this much of the story, you may get a pun I’ve savored since 1990, one that I could have used to begin this tale but may make more sense now: